 The market-value or "shadow" net asset value per share shown below for a given day may differ from the official NAV used for transactions in fund shares.
 The official NAV is shown on the "Highlights" tab.
 The shadow net asset value per share shown below does not reflect the application of the amortized cost method of valuing fund portfolio holdings, which normally allows the fund to maintain an official NAV of $1.00 per share.
 When a shareholder buys or redeems fund shares, the official NAV would be used as the net asset value per share.

-Daily net asset flows as of
+Daily net asset flows as of or prior close

 This graph displays the dollar amount of net shareholder inflows or outflows of the fund as of the end of each business day during the preceding six months.